-Adamson Associates Architects strives to provide our services in a manner that is accessible to all of our clients, the public or other third parties on their behalf and respects the dignity and independence of people with disabilities.
+Adamson and AAI strive to provide our services in a manner that is accessible to all of our clients, the public, or other third parties on their behalf and respects the dignity and independence of people with disabilities.
 We are committed to offering equal opportunity to access our services and to providing the benefit of the same services, in the same place, and in a similar manner to all clients.
-Adamson is committed to excellence in serving all clients, including people with disabilities, and we will carry out our functions and responsibilities in the following areas:
+Adamson and AAI are committed to excellence in serving all clients, including people with disabilities, and we will carry out our functions and responsibilities in the following areas:

-We will communicate with people with disabilities in ways that take into account their disability.
-We will ensure everyone is treated with respect and dignity by giving them our full attention by taking the time to understand the needs of each individual person.
-We will put ‘the person’ first by providing flexible service that meets the needs of each individual and understanding that some methods of service may not work for all people.
+In our communications, Adamson and AAI ensure everyone is treated with respect and dignity by giving them our full attention by taking the time to understand the needs of each individual person.
+We put ‘the person’ first by providing flexible service that meets the needs of each individual and understanding that some methods of service may not work for all people.

-Adamson is committed to providing fully accessible telephone service to our clients, the public or other third parties on their behalf.
+Adamson and AAI are committed to providing fully accessible telephone service to our clients, the public, or other third parties on their behalf.
 Staff will communicate over the telephone in simple, plain language, speaking clearly and slowly.

-Adamson is committed to serving people with disabilities who use assistive devices to obtain, use or benefit from our services.
+Adamson and AAI are committed to serving people with disabilities who use assistive devices to obtain, use, or benefit from our services.
 We will ensure that our staff is familiar with various assistive devices that may be used by clients with disabilities while accessing our services.
 Such devices may include walkers, braces, oxygen tanks, wheelchairs, scooters, canes, hearing aids, etc.

-Adamson welcomes any person with a disability who is accompanied by a support person.
-Any person with a disability who is accompanied by a support person will be allowed to enter Adamson Associates Architects’ premises with his or her support person.
+We welcome any person with a disability who is accompanied by a support person.
+Any person with a disability who is accompanied by a support person will be allowed to enter our premises with his or her support person.
 At no time will a person with a disability who is accompanied by a support person be prevented from having access to his or her support person while on our premises.
-Should there be a need to have conversation involving confidential information, we will ask for consent from the individual with the disability before the conversation takes place.
+Should there be a need to have a conversation involving confidential information, we will ask for consent from the individual with the disability before the conversation takes place.

 Notice of Temporary Disruption

-Adamson Associates Architects will provide clients with notice in the event of a planned or unexpected disruption in the facilities or services usually used by people with disabilities.
+Adamson and AAI provide clients with notice in the event of a planned or unexpected disruption in the facilities or services usually used by people with disabilities.
 This notice will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if available.
 The notice will be placed at all public entrances and appropriate counters on our premises.

 Availability and Format of Documents

 Our policy will be made available upon request.
-Adamson will strive to provide the information contained within this policy to a person with a disability in a format that considers their disability, upon request.
+Adamson and AAI will strive to provide the information contained within this policy to a person with a disability upon request and in a format that considers their disability.

 Training for Staff